Manuel de Zumaya: Style

 His works are a multiplicity of his talents and styles.
 He was a master of the older Renaissance style and of the newer Baroque style.

+Zumaya, an exceptional composer from the New Spain in the 18th century, demonstrated versatility in both pseudo-Renaissance vocal polyphony and Baroque stylings.
+While his Latin motets and hymns often featured free imitative counterpoint, his Alma Redemptoris mater creatively paraphrased plainchant, and his Lamentations for Holy Saturday incorporated the Spanish Lamentation tone.
+What distinguishes Zumaya is his bold harmonic exploration, particularly in his use of augmented and diminished chords, as well as secondary dominants.
+His Baroque compositions are marked by energetic motivic activity, intricate instrumental figuration, and lively harmonic progressions.
+In the villancico Celebren, seemingly unassuming motifs emerge in the accompaniment, gradually intertwining in complex ways to generate a sense of continuous advancement.

 In 1711, the new Viceroy of New Spain, Don Fernando de Alencastre Noroña y Silva, Duke of Linares, a devotee of Italian opera, commissioned Zumaya to translate Italian libretti and write new music for them.
 The libretto of the first, La Parténope survives in the Biblioteca Nacional de Mexico in Mexico City, though the music has been lost.

 The Hieremiae Prophetae Lamentationes is a Gregorian-style antiquated notational piece.

 Zumaya authored the charmingly jolly Sol-fa de Pedro (Peter's Solfeggio) in 1715 during the examinations to select the Chapel Master at Mexico City's cathedral.

 Zumaya's other famous piece, Celebren Publiquen, shows his ability to handle the polychoral sound of the high Baroque era.
 With his distribution of the choral resources into two choirs of unequal size, he copied the style that was favoured by the Spanish and Mexican choral schools in the early 18th century.
 The rich textures and instrumental writing reflect Zumaya's "modern" style and are at the opposite end of the spectrum from his anachronistic Renaissance settings.

 Zumaya's recessional Angelicas Milicias presents his ability to superbly combine the Baroque orchestra and choir to create a sublime and stately piece in honor of the Virgin Mary.

-The interludio, Albricias Mortales, is done in much the same style as Angelicas Milicias.
+The interludio Albricias Mortales is done in much the same style as Angelicas Milicias.